Mindfulness Training Improves Working Memory Capacity

 • Problems making and keeping friends

-• Difficulties self-initiating or starting homework
+• Difficulties with self-initiating or starting homework

 • Forgets needed materials at home and at school